-This second course in accounting expands your accounting knowledge by analyzing each portion of the balance sheet, with a focus on merchandising enterprises.
-The course balances the traditional framework of accounting while introducing current accounting software.
-Prerequisite: ACC111.
+This second course in accounting expands your accounting knowledge by analyzing each portion of the balance sheet, from cash to different types of equity based on the business formation.
+Financial analysis will also be considered.
+Students will expand their use of spreadsheets in this course.
+Prerequisite: ACC111 with a C or better.